Progressbar-Discord-Server/Processes-javascript/README.md

-# Progressbar Ruler Discord Bot
+# Processes Discord Bot

-This is a moderation bot for the Progressbar95 Fan Discord Server.
+This is a moderation bot for the [Progressbar95 Fan Server](https://discord.gg/HWFYmwsFX9).

 ## Setting up